Citation: 2018 FC 408

 In short, I will review the Registrar’s decision on the reasonableness standard.
 However, when issues related to the use of the

-“Javex” marks by Clorox are raised, I will assess the evidence myself without deferring to the Registrar.
+“Javex” marks by Clorox are raised, I will assess the evidence myself without receiving deference from the Registrar.

 The concept of confusion is defined in subsection 6(2) of the Act.
 Essentially, there is confusion between two trademarks when the use of these two marks for two categories of goods is likely to suggest that these goods are manufactured by the same person.
 Section 12 of the Act provides that a trademark cannot be registered if it is confusing with a previously registered trademark.

 Subsection 6(5) of the Act sets out a detailed list of factors that must be considered to assess whether there is confusion between two marks.
 Furthermore, in Veuve Clicquot, the Supreme Court reiterates that, instead of conducting a detailed analysis, the point of view of a hurried consumer must be adopted:

 The test to be applied is a matter of first impression in the mind of a casual consumer somewhat in a hurry who sees the name Cliquot on the respondents’ storefront or invoice, at a time when he or she has no more than an imperfect recollection of the VEUVE CLICQUOT trade-marks, and does not pause to give the matter any detailed consideration or scrutiny, nor to examine closely the similarities and differences between the marks.

 (Veuve Clicquot Ponsardin v.
 Boutiques Cliquot Ltée., 2006 SCC 23, at paragraph 20, 1 SCR 824)